 Read More >

 In our experience, bunion socks can be an excellent solution for pain relief and increased comfort.
 A bunion is a condition that affects the big toe joint of one or both feet.
 As a bunion progressively worsens, it can overlap your other toes, leading to friction, blistering and discomfort.
-Sometimes, people are born with a bunion that worsens over time.
-Others slowly develop a bunion from mechanical factors such as gait issues or fractures.

-Bunion socks can be helpful as they act as a layer of cushioning between your big toe and the surrounding toes to make walking more comfortable and reduce the risk of blistering.
+Bunion socks can be helpful as they act as a cushioning layer between your big toe and the surrounding toes to make walking more comfortable and reduce the risk of blistering.

 James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 The money earned from this helps us to create free educational content without affecting the price of the products we review and recommend.

 The best bunion socks should have a separate compartment for the big toe to reduce friction with an element of compression to limit swelling in the foot and ankle.